Self-plagiarism is style.

 - This Youtube video showcases a few examples of orchestral score composer James Horner's habit of repeating melodies he's already used in previous soundtracks of his.
 The film music compared is the scores to Avatar, Troy, Enemy at the Gates, and Willow.

-- In Tommy The Who used an instrumental tune from "Rael 1" (on the album The Who Sell Out) as a Leitmotif.
+- In Tommy The Who used an instrumental from "Rael 1" (on the album The Who Sell Out) as a Leitmotif.
+In turn, that instrumental uses the chord sequence from the rave-up at the end of "My Generation."

 - Cascada JHV'ed Groove Coverage's "Runaway" in "Bad Boy", then plagiarised themselves with a song ironically also titled "Runaway".